KelwynWilliams/Build-and-Deploy-Azure-Cloud-eCommerce-Platform/README.md

 ## Step 1: Set Up Azure Environment

-<br/>This step prepares the Azure environment for managing and hosting various resources necessary for the e-commerce platform.
+This step prepares the Azure environment for managing and hosting various resources necessary for the e-commerce platform.

 ### 1.1.
 Create a Resource Group